jithendra-varma/Shortest_pickup_path_algorithm_using_python/README.md

-# Cost Efficient Way of Product Wastage Collection from Customers of E-Commerce.
+# Cost Efficient Product Wastage Collection from Customers of E-Commerce.

 In this technological era due to increase in the use of mobile phones and internet, e-commerce had a huge boom.
 So along with this increase in e-commerce, the wastage produce along with it is also increasing in the form of plastic wrappings, bubble wraps etc. These types of wastes are called e-commerce wastage.
 This e-commerce wastage can be decreased if a company can make a way to reuse the product wrappings in a cost-efficient way.